rstudio/bookdown.org/content/archive/internal/open-politics.md

 pinned: false
 ---

 This is a minimal example of using the bookdown package to write a book.
-The output format for this example is bookdown::gitbook.
+The output format for this example is bookdown::gitbook. [...]
+This is a guide to learning political science courses at queens college, as well as a resource for learning about political science related fields like labor studies, community organizing, and urban studies.
+Currently the guide supports the following ...